-Residents who live outside the hurricane evacuation zones should be prepared to shelter in place in the event of a severe storm.
+Residents who live outside the hurricane evacuation zones should be prepared to shelter in during a severe storm.
 Prepare an emergency supply kit with enough non-perishable food and water for at least three days.
 If you have pets or large animals in your care, plan to have enough food to last them for several days.
 Also, plan for relatives with medical or special needs.

-Visit TogetherAgainstTheWeather.com for more information on how to prepare these special needs groups for hurricane season.
+Visit TogetherAgainstTheWeather.com for more information on how to prepare seniors, and individuals who may be ill or have a disability for hurricane season.

-If you feel the need to leave your residence, allow citizens who live in evacuation zones to leave the coastal area first.
+If you feel the need to leave your residence, allow those who live in evacuation zones to leave the coastal area first.

 Pay close attention to the local news for emergency updates and official instructions.
-Stay inside, away from windows, skylights and glass doors.
-Turn your refrigerator and freezer to their coldest settings to keep stored food fresh longer in case the power goes out.
+Stay inside, away from windows, skylights, and glass doors.
+Before the storm, turn your refrigerator and freezer to their coldest settings.
+This will keep food fresh longer if the power goes out.
 Store water in clean bathtubs, jugs, and bottles.

-If the power does go out, unplug all appliances, TVs, stereos, and computers that are not connected to a surge-protected outlet to reduce potential damage from a power surge when electricity is restored.
+If the power go out, unplug all appliances, TVs, stereos, and computers not connected to a surge-protected outlet.
+Doing this will reduce potential damages from power surges when electricity is restored.
 Store valuables and personal documents in waterproof containers.
 Keep flashlights handy.

 Emergency Supply Kit Essentials

-Residents who are sheltering in place for a hurricane or severe storm should have a well-stocked emergency supply kit.
+Residents who shelter in place during a hurricane or severe storm should have a well-stocked emergency supply kit.
 Below are some essential items every kit should include: